section-engineering-education/engineering-education/content/articles/feedforward-and-recurrent-neural-networks-python-implimentation/index.md

 ### Recurrent neural network
 One of the most frequent types of artificial neural networks is called a recurrent neural network as a tool for automatic voice recognition and machine translation (RNN).
 It is possible to forecast the most likely future situation utilizing patterns in sequential data by employing recurrent neural networks.

-Recurrent neural networks (RNN), a type of neural network, make it easier to model sequence data.
+Recurrent neural networks (RNN) make it easier to model sequence data.
 RNNs, which come from feedforward networks, act in a way that is similar to how human brains do.
 In other words, recurrent neural networks can predict sequential data in ways that other algorithms can't.

 ### RNN implementation
 As strong as they are, recurrent neural networks are vulnerable to gradient-related training issues.
 The $n$ derivatives of a network with $n$ hidden layers will be multiplied.
 When these derivatives are significant, the gradient increases exponentially as it propagates backward until it bursts.
 This is known as the `exploding gradient` problem.
 A problem known as the `vanishing gradient` problem occurs when the gradient propagates yet the derivatives are so small that the gradient finally vanishes.